5 things white people can do to start making the fediverse less toxic for Black people

 Last updated August 19.
 See the Update Log below for details.

 Anti-Blackness – beliefs, attitudes, actions, practices, and behaviors of individuals, institutions, software, and systems that devalue, minimize, and marginalize the full participation of Black people across the world1 – is a long-term problem in the fediverse.
-Dr. Johnathan Flowers' The Whiteness of Mastodon and Twitter vs. Mastodon podcast, Marcia X and Ra’il I'Nasah Kiam's Blackness in the Fediverse, the links in Dogpiling, weaponized content warning discourse, and a fig leaf for mundane white supremacy have some of the history.
-While these links focusing primarily on Mastodon, currently the largest instance (server) in the Fediverse, the problem's broader – see for example the draft of Ah, Lemmy: Racism and Denial in the Threadiverse.
+Dr. Johnathan Flowers' The Whiteness of Mastodon and Twitter vs. Mastodon podcast, Marcia X and Ra’il I'Nasah Kiam's Blackness in the Fediverse, and the links in Dogpiling, weaponized content warning discourse, and a fig leaf for mundane white supremacy have some of the history.
+While these links focusing primarily on Mastodon, currently the largest instance (server) in the Fediverse, the problem is broader – see for example the draft of Ah, Lemmy: Racism and Denial in the Threadiverse

 Every time things flare up, along with the harassment and denial and victim blaming and hate, there's also lot of hand-wringing about how we should be better than this.
 And then things go back to how they always are.
 White people in the fediverse collectively should indeed be better than this ... but in practice, we are not.